Biden to ask Congress for more Ukraine aid after earlier U.S. funding runs dry - NewsBreak

 House Speaker Nancy Pelosi, a California Democrat, said during an appearance at the U.S. Capitol with Ukrainian Prime Minister Denys Shmyhal that lawmakers would bring up a bill “as soon as we can.”

-The House and Senate have been out of session for two weeks but are scheduled to return to Washington, D.C., early next week.
+The House and Senate have been out of session for two weeks, but are scheduled to return to Washington, D.C., early this weak.

-Biden’s last Ukrainian aid request, sent to Capitol Hill on March 3, asked for $10 billion, though Democrats and Republicans settled on $13.6 billion after days of negotiations.

 That measure easily passed the U.S. House and U.S. Senate after being attached to a much larger government funding package.